 Address for Correspondence: Vd.
-Nidhi Devidas Chickramane, Presently, Ph.D.Scholar, Department of Prasutitantra and Streeroga, National Institute of Ayurveda (DU), Jaipur,
+Nidhi Devidas Chickramane, Presently, Ph.D.Scholar, Department of Prasutitantra and Streeroga, National Institute of Ayurveda (DU), Jaipur, Email id:nidhi.ayurveda1@gmail.com.

-Email id:nidhi.ayurveda1@gmail.com.

-Introduction: Aramandi, also known as Ardhamandala, is a fundamental posture in Indian classical dance forms, especially in Bharatanatyam and Odissi.
-The "Ardhamandi" is derived from the combination of two Sanskrit "Ardha," meaning half, and "Mandi," sitting posture.
-Together, meaning Ardhamandi refers to a semi-seated or halfsquatting stance that is characteristic of the traditional Indian dance styles.
+Introduction- Aramandi, also known as Ardhamandala, is a fundamental posture in Indian classical dance forms, especially in The term Bharatanatyam and Odissi.
+"Ardhamandi" is derived from the combination of two Sanskrit "Ardha," meaning half, and "Mandi," posture. meaning sitting Together, Ardhamandi refers to a semi-seated or halfsquatting stance that is characteristic of the traditional Indian dance styles.

-Details of the Aramandi Posture:
+Details of the Aramandi Posture-